 The best video email platforms may differ in features and functionality, but they’ll have these four key things in common:

 - Deliverability – No matter how great your videos, if they’re flagged by spam or filtered into a promotions folder the emails won’t get read.
 Make sure whatever tool you end up using has a server with a good reputation and track record for high email deliverability or that it allows you to integrate the tool with your existing email provider.
 It’s also important to ensure they provide you with compressed links for your videos.

 - Reliability – There’s nothing more frustrating than recording the perfect video only to see it stuck in upload mode and fail to save.
 The struggle is real!
-If they offer a free trial, test out your top tool to make sure they do what they say they will.
+If they offer a Start a free trial, test out your top tool to make sure they do what they say they will.
 For instance, Covideo has an upload safety net with background uploading to ensure users can record, upload, and save their videos no matter what.

 - Ease of use – Sometimes you want the bells and whistles.
 Sometimes you just wanna record, send and track a dang video.
 Ease of use – especially when it comes to a video email tool that will be used for a larger team – is key to ensuring it’s adopted as a standard part of the process.
 Look for a tool that works with the tools you already use, is intuitive to learn, and allows you to record and send a video in as few steps as possible.